-- 1. All refunds shall be paid within 30 days upon written notification from a student of cancellation or withdrawal: and - 2.
+- 1. All refunds shall be paid within 30 days less the 4% credit card processing fee (if paid online)upon written notification from a student of cancellation or withdrawal: and - 2.
 Students receiving benefits from federal programs shall be subject to federal refund policies, rules and regulations.